VikingTristan/docker-node/README.md

 This will fire up MongoDB, Mongo Express, a simple node app with some sockets and database connection, and one hello world node app.

+## Docker stack
+To run the entire stack as a... stack within a orchestrator such as Docker Swarm.

+- `docker stack deploy -c docker-compose.yml -c docker-compose.prod.yml vikingtomrulez`

 ### Questions to myself while testing node_modules and docker
 - Question 1: If all dependencies are installed within the containers themselves.
 As a host of the containers and as developer with an IDE, how do I get autocomplete when none of the dependencies are on the host?
   - Conclusion: We need to synchronize host machine repo, with the container's directory through Docker volumes.
 Not recommended.
 Just install packages on host instead.